Tuition and costs

 A standard course at Mount Royal is 3 credits.
 If you are taking courses worth other credit amounts, this table also outlines how much a single course worth a specific amount of credits will cost.

-If you are taking a combination of Open Studies (undergraduate/credit) and Academic Upgrading (high-school level courses) courses, your costs will be a combination of undergraduate/credit tuition and upgrading tuition.
+If you are in Open Studies and taking a combination of (undergraduate/credit) and Academic Upgrading (high-school level courses) courses, your costs will be a combination of undergraduate/credit tuition and upgrading tuition.

 |# of Courses||Credits||Tuition & Fees|